oskohosko/Swingify/README.md

 If location hasn't been approved, the teebox is the location the distance is measured from.
 Simply tap the pin to remove it from the map.

+## Elevation Adjustment
+A toggleable elevation switch will generate adjusted distances which take elevation into account.
+Uphill = Longer, Downhill = Shorter.

 ## Home Course and Favourites
 You can select your home course on your profile and save courses to your favourites to save time when navigating to the course you are playing.